 The Department of Education will provide up to $10,000 in debt cancellation to non-Pell Grant recipients and up to $20,000 in debt cancellation to borrowers who received a Pell Grant as an undergraduate.
 Borrowers are eligible if their individual income is less than $125,000 or $250,000 for married couples and/or households.

 Relief is capped at the amount of borrowers' outstanding debt.
 For example, if you are a Pell Grant recipient with $15,000 of debt, you will receive $15,000 in debt relief as opposed to $20,000.

 The most important step for debt relief eligibility is making sure your contact information is up to date with your loan servicer and that your income data is up to date with the Department of Education.
 If you are unsure who your loan servicer is, check out the Federal Student Aid website.

-If your income information is not current with the Education Department, or you are unsure if they have it, you will soon be able to input it through a simple application that will launch in early October.
+If your income information is not current with the Education Department, or you are unsure if they have it, you should submit an online application for relief if and when FSA begins accepting applications again.